 In this manner, the poem is a reflection upon repentance or metanoia (the turning of the inner man to God) and the means which God uses to accomplish this.

-He prays for this chastisement so that all this turning may be made perfect, so that when he turns finally and everlastingly to face his savior, (whom no man can look upon and live), he will meet him with His very image formed in him.
-Thus he may indeed meet his God face to face.
+He prays for this chastisement so that all this turning may be made perfect, so that when he turns finally and everlastingly to face his savior, (whom no man can look upon and live), he will meet God with God’s very image formed in him (Donne).
+Thus he may indeed meet Him face to face.

 The last turning of his back at the end of the poem is thus entering more deeply, not only into a cosmic liturgy and into personal piety, but into a liturgy which has existed since the beginning.
 In which God proceeds from God: God from God, light from Light, very God from very God.